 nFactor support for Citrix SSO on iOS and the Citrix Secure Access agent on macOS

 Multi-factor (nFactor) authentication enhances the security of an application by requiring users to provide multiple proofs of identify to gain access.
 Admins can configure different authentication factors that include client cert, LDAP, RADIUS, OAuth, SAML, and so on.
-These authentication factors can be configured in any order based on organization’s needs.
+These authentication factors can be configured in any order based on the organization’s needs.

 The Citrix SSO app on iOS and the Citrix Secure Access agent on macOS supports the following authentication protocols:

 nFactor – nFactor protocol is used when an authentication virtual server is bound to the VPN virtual server on the gateway.
 Because the order of the authentication factors is dynamic, the client uses a browser instance that is rendered within the app’s context to present the authentication GUI.